 So, how to get a quickie divorce?
 How long does a quickie divorce take?

 Getting a “quickie divorce” can be rather easy in some circumstances, but some states have restrictions that slow things down.
-Plus children or large assets will often slow things down.
+Plus, children or substantial assets will often slow things down.

 Cooling off periods slow divorce in many states

 Usually, they just have to explain to a judge that they have “irreconcilable differences” and no longer wish to be legally bound together.
-In many states, a couple also has to also live separately for a period of time before they can get a divorce.
+And, you get a quickie divorce.

 This living apart requirement creates a “cooling-off period” where a couple is living separately but still legally married.
 Six months is a typical cooling-off period, though many states have no such requirement and many states have a longer time period.

 If a couple requires a judge to step in and divide up their property, then that court proceeding can take months or even years to be decided.
 This can be an impediment if you looking at obtaining a quickie divorce.